This article was published previously in February 2016.

 Random person notices I am in supermarket/playground/bookstore on a weekday with kids in tow.
 Kids are clearly school-aged.

 Person: “Why aren’t your kids in school?
 International school break?”

 Me (or kids depending on whose reflexes are faster that day): “Nope, we homeschool.”

 Person’s eyebrows attempt to defy gravity followed by polite interrogation.
 If I am stuck in line, or feeling particularly diplomatic, I will engage and fulfil my responsibilities as a homeschooling ambassador, without the snazzy sash or a tray of Ferrero Rocher chocolates.

 The thread is nearly always the same with small variations depending on the country of origin of said stranger.
 Mostly it can be summed up in 5 stages:

 1. Disbelief: I must have heard this mother wrong.

 2. Surprise: But why on earth would you chose to do that?

-3. Superiority: “Yes well but you have to be so careful because socialization…” – at which point I usually need to excuse myself briefly so I can coral my children who have been introducing themselves to complete strangers and lecturing them on their wanton use of plastic bags.
+3. Superiority: “Yes well but you have to be so careful because socialisation…” – at which point I usually need to excuse myself briefly so I can coral my children who have been introducing themselves to complete strangers and lecturing them on their wanton use of plastic bags.